 - Vertebrae (individual bones in the spine that protect underlying nerves)

-A disc is made of a strong and resilient type of tissue (cartilage), and acts as a cushion between each vertebrae and allows the spine to be flexible.
+Disks are made of cartilage, which is a strong and resilient material; the cartilage acts as a cushion between each vertebrae and allows the spine to be flexible.

 Other causes of sciatica include: